osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 Returns a list of types within a given namespace.

-If specifying the optional search parameter or optional filter parameter, the list of types returned are filtered to match the search/filter criteria.
-If neither parameter is specified, the list includes all types in the Namespace.
+If specifying the optional search query parameter, the list of types returned will match the search criteria.
+If the search query parameter is not specified, the list will include all types in the Namespace.
 See [Searching](xref:sdsSearching) for information about specifying those respective parameters.

 Note that the results will also include types that were automatically created by SDS as a result of type referencing.
 For further details about type referencing please see: [Type Reusability](#type-reusability)